Person holding a smartphone with opened AI chat in it. User asking chat bot to write code in Python

 The origins: from abacus to logic machines

-The Enlightenment’s obsession with mechanism gave rise to prototypes like Charles Babbage’s Analytical Engine in the 1830s and Ada Lovelace’s algorithms, the world’s first attempt to make a machine perform abstract reasoning.
-Lovelace foresaw something profound: machines might one day not just calculate but “compose music of any degree of complexity.”
-It was a prophecy of artificial creativity long before computers could even hum.
+The Enlightenment’s preoccupation with mechanism led to designs such as Charles Babbage’s Analytical Engine in the 1830s and Ada Lovelace’s algorithms, which were a first attempt at making a machine do abstract calculations.
+Lovelace conceived a vision of machines not only carrying out calculations but being able to compose music of any degree of complexity.
+What a vision of artificial intelligence before computers were able to make a sound.

 The birth of computer intelligence

-One man captured this vision more than anyone: Alan Turing.
-In 1950, his paper Computing Machinery and Intelligence asked the simple yet revolutionary question: Can machines think?
-To test it, he proposed the Turing Test—a thought experiment where a machine would be considered intelligent if a human couldn’t distinguish its answers from another person’s.
+One man epitomized this vision above all others: Alan Turing.
+In 1950, in his paper Computing Machinery and Intelligence, he posed this simple but profoundly radical question: Can machines think?
+To answer it, he proposed a thought experiment called the Turing Test: a machine would be proven intelligent if it were impossible for a man to distinguish its responses from those given by another human.

-Soon after, in 1956, the Dartmouth Conference in New Hampshire officially gave birth to the term artificial intelligence.
-Scientists like John McCarthy, Marvin Minsky, Allen Newell, and Herbert Simon gathered with a bold idea: that intelligence could be described so precisely that a machine could simulate it.
-They believed human reasoning could be turned into logic and code.
-Optimism soared—funding flowed, governments invested, and early programs began solving math problems, playing checkers, and even proving theorems.
+Just a short time later, in 1956, The Dartmouth Conference in New Hampshire breathed the first life into the term artificial intelligence.
+Attendees such as John McCarthy, Marvin Minsky, Allen Newell, and Herbert Simon had a vision: intelligence could be defined so clearly a machine could imitate it.
+They thought human thought could be translated into logic.
+The hope ran high with money pouring in and projects underway to do math problems, play checkers, and prove mathematical theorems.

 The first AI winter